bcmi/GracoNet-Object-Placement/README.md

   test_data.csv      # test annotation
 ```

-**Note**: The above directory structure is different from the officially released OPA dataset [[Github]](https://github.com/bcmi/Object-Placement-Assessment-Dataset-OPA) [[arXiv]](https://arxiv.org/pdf/2107.01889.pdf).
+**Note**: The above directory structure is different from the officially released [[OPA]](https://github.com/bcmi/Object-Placement-Assessment-Dataset-OPA) dataset.
 However, the two versions are essentially the same.

 Then, make some preprocessing:
 ```